• <p>Slow Trail Römerschlucht am Wörthersee</p>

 4. suitable footwear

-5. surefootedness is the key
+5. sure-footedness is the key

-Stay on marked trails
+6. stay on marked trails

-7. regular breaks
+7. take regular breaks

 8. responsibility for children